 There is evidence that spending money on experiences makes us happier than spending money on things.
 And it’s the anticipation of the experience that really increases that happiness.
 You’ve felt this before, looking forward to a concert or a vacation.
 And the memories of the event help to create happiness too.
 What kinds of things do you think back on?
 Vacations, time spent with friends and family, an afternoon at the beach.
 You don’t review your life and fondly remember that time you bought a new iPhone.

 Take some of your newly earned money and plan a trip or a skydiving adventure, something you can plan and look forward to and remember long after it’s over.

 Something You’ve Been Putting Off

-This kind of stuff is a good way to spend a raise.
+This kind of stuff is an excellent way to spend a raise.
 These things are kind of hard to save up for because, again, they aren’t much fun.
 It’s easier to deny yourself dinners out when that money is going towards a vacation.
 When it’s going for a roof on your house, it’s a little less motivating.
-But a roof on your house is more important than a vacation and the money has to come from somewhere.
+But a roof on your house is more important than a vacation, and the money has to come from somewhere.

 This is probably the best option.
 In most cases, a raise isn’t going to be a life-altering amount of money.
 Even if it is, you don’t want to go crazy upgrading every aspect of your lifestyle.

 The amount of additional money you get from a raise won’t go a long way towards upgrading your lifestyle, but if you ignore it by allowing it to grow in your investment or retirement accounts, it will go a long way toward upgrading your life.